hullahalli/stampr_rtisan/README.md

 -----

 The **ExPEC** folder contains the ReadsTable and CFUtable files to reproduce much of our analysis.
+Some new organ codes are l (entire liver), s (entire spleen) and u (lungs)

 *1_to_54_OrderedFrequencies* is the barcode counts for the 32 mice across 12 organs, described in Figure S2-S4 and S6-S11. *CompleteTimecourse_CFU* is the CFU values for these animals.
 The animal codes are described in the text